 Being a travel nurse means you have a sense of adventure.
 Spending 13 weeks in a new place can be a great time.
 To give travelers a sense of home some people travel with their pets.
 It is very common.
 However, the constant moving from place to place could take a toll on your pet.
 Being on long car rides or flying can cause them stress.
-That is why we have created these tips to make traveling with your pet easy as possible.
+That is why we have created these tips to make traveling with your pet as easy as possible on your travel nursing assignment.
+Follow these 20 tips to successfully travel with your pet as a travel nurse.
 Follow these 20 tips to successfully travel with your pet as a travel nurse.

 20 Tips To Successfully Travel With Your Pet As A Travel Nurse: Pet Safety